dacrab/RecipeSwap/Readme.md

    ```
    cd RecipeSwap
    ```
-3. Set up Supabase:
+3. Set up Firebase:
-   - Create a new project on [Supabase](https://supabase.com/)
+   - Create a new project on [Firebase](https://firebase.google.com/)
-   - Copy your project URL and anon key
+   - Copy your Firebase configuration
-   - Update `config.js` with your Supabase credentials
+   - Update `config.js` with your Firebase credentials
 4. Open `index.html` in your web browser

 ## User Authentication Flow